3 free training days

 Code of Conduct

-Expulsion from the club could result due to gossiping, over compulsive training, physically abusing your dog, only interested in participating in protection, etc.
+Expulsion from the club could result due to gossiping, over compulsive training, physically abusing your dog, only interested in participating in protection, not supporting club/sport programs.

 We pride ourselves on training and titling well-rounded canines of ALL breeds.